ubuntu-mate/ubuntu-mate.org/blog/20160525-ubuntu-mate-yakkety-progress-update.md

 more MATE components until running a full desktop environment on a Snappy system is possible.

+We're delighted to be involved with Snappy and are looking forward to the road ahead and the role Snaps will play in Ubuntu MATE's *"retrospective future"*.

 ### What!
 You're dropping .deb? *R-A-G-E!&nbsp; Q-U-I-T!* Alt+F4

 <div class="bs-component">